superDross/dotfiles/notes/system_design/scalability.md

 The most common used caching approach.

+The application is responsible for reading and writing to both the cache and database.

+The cache is kept "aside" as a faster and more scalable data store, but is not utilised as the primary data store.

 1. Application checks the cache, if found we have a hit and return it.
-2. If cache miss, the application get the data from the db, store it in the cache and return it.
+2. If cache miss, the application get the data from the database, store it in the cache and return it.

-Pros:
+**Pros**:

 - great when using read-heavy workloads
-- if Redis goes down then the system still works as the application will simply go to the DB instead
+- if Redis goes down then the system still works as the application will simply go to the database instead

-Cons:
+**Cons**:

-- can be out of sync with the DB if not using a TTL or an system to update the cache regularly.
+- Can be out of sync with the database even when implementing a TTL

+Work around is to invalidate the cache and update it anytime there is a database entry update.
+Although, this requires some work to implement.

-#### Read-Through Caching
+#### Read-Through & Write-Through Caching

+This is where the application treats the cache as the main data store by reading and writing data to it.

+So the application code does not interact with the database.

+It is the caches responsibility to update the database.

+In write-through, data is simultaneously updated to cache and memory.

+Read Through:
 1. Application checks the cache.
-2. Cache returns it if available, else cache gets it from the db, stores it in itself then returns it to the application
+2. Cache returns it if available, else cache gets it from the database, stores it in itself then returns it to the application

+Write Through:
+1. Application writes to the cache
+2. Cache writes to the database

+**Pros**

+- simplifies application code, as the cache takes care of maintaining the database entries.
+- much better data consistency guarantee
+- data in cache is *always* up to date.
+- simplifies the overall system design

+**Cons**

+- if the cache fails we cannot access data from the database directly; we have a new single point of failure
+- writing to the cache & database every time adds latency and server cost.

+Best method to use when data consistency is absolutely essential.

+#### Read Through & Write Back Caching

+Cache is responsible for both reading and writing from the database.

+Write back is a storage method in which data is written into the cache every time a change occurs, but is written into the corresponding location in main memory only at specified intervals or under certain conditions.

+Essentially there is a delay before writing to the database.

+**Pros**

+- simplifies application code, as the cache takes care of maintaining the database entries.
+- improve write performance compared to Write Through method (better for latency and cost)

+**Cons**

+- if the cache fails we cannot access data from the database directly; we have a new single point of failure
+- delay to writing to the database means there is a risk of data loss if the cache goes down

+DAX in AWS utilises this method.

 ### LRU Caching